 It's not that I'm lazy or scared of making a mess, I have just not caught the disease that seems to be so prevalent in society today.
 I have not caught the renovation bug and I'm totally fine with that.
 I like change and my home needed some change, but I just didn't feel compelled to be the guy who needs to tear the place apart to do it.

-Believe it or not there are some easy home decor ideas that require little to no mess or tools and that can bring some surprising results.
-Ultimately a room is defined by what is in it, the feel that it gives to the visitor.
-So rather then change everything within the room you can start by changing what is in the room.
+Believe it or not, some easy home decor ideas require little to no mess or tools and that can bring some surprising results.
+Ultimately a room is defined by what is in it, they feel that it gives to the visitor.
+So rather than change everything within the room you can start by changing what is in the room.

-First choose a theme and carry that consistently through the entire room.
+First, choose a theme and carry that consistently throughout the entire room.
 Consistency is important from the color on the walls to the art displayed throughout.
 Continuity is important.
 Decide on the look and feel you are designing and then create it.
-Without a clear vision in the beginning don’t even bother starting to do anything.
+Without a clear vision, in the beginning, don’t even bother starting to do anything.
 If you don’t know where you are going it’s hard to get there.
-The planning step is obvious to those that are about to move walls and start redesigning the floor plan, but for many who are taking less drastic measures this pre-planning is forgotten.
-Do not underestimate the full value in following a well conceived plan of action.
+The planning step is obvious to those that are about to move walls and start redesigning the floor plan, but for many who are taking less drastic measures, this pre-planning is forgotten.
+Do not underestimate the full value in following a well-conceived plan of action.

 Despite what you may be thinking you can easily drastically change the room simply by doing a little painting.
-For the price of some paint and the time it takes painting is truly one of the cost effective ways to dramatically change the room.
+For the price of some paint and the time it takes painting is truly one of the cost-effective ways to dramatically change the room.
 Use colors that will create the look you want to achieve.
-Because the color of the room will have such a dramatic effect on the final outcome I suggest starting with determining your foundational colors for the room and then fill in the details within your chosen color scheme.
-A well chosen color scheme will draw out the finer features and decor items within the room.
+Because the color of the room will have such a dramatic effect on the outcome I suggest starting with determining your foundational colors for the room and then fill in the details within your chosen color scheme.
+A well-chosen color scheme will draw out the finer features and decor items within the room.

 Lighting can be used to accent particular feature decor items within the room or help establish the feel you want to create.
 Bright light can make it feel very bold and strong while softer light portrays a romantic, inviting atmosphere.
-You do not need to start rewiring a room to change the lighting, simply by adding some well suited lamps.
+You do not need to start rewiring a room to change the lighting, simply by adding some well-suited lamps.
 The imagination can hardly comprehend the number and variety of lamps available today.
-With some creativity you can incorporate some dynamic lighting solutions by using lamps as your light source rather then the present fixtures in the room.
+With some creativity, you can incorporate some dynamic lighting solutions by using lamps as your light source rather than the present fixtures in the room.

 Try rearranging your furniture, or covering your present furniture with a cover.
 This can be an inexpensive way to draw different colors into the room without a large expense.
-Art and accent decor items are also usually very cost effective to create an entirely different feel to an existing room.
-As a general rule less is better then more.
+Art and accent decor items are also usually very cost-effective to create an entirely different feel to an existing room.
+As a general rule, less is better than more.
 Not every space needs to occupy something, be ok with open space.

-If you wish to create a bold and classy look you can consider adding one of the many indoor wall mounted fountains or waterfalls available.
-These stunning eye catchers are now not only available to the fancy hotels or spas, but they are very accessible for the general public looking to improve their home without a tone of extra work or effort.
+If you wish to create a bold and classy look you can consider adding one of the many indoor walls mounted fountains or waterfalls available.
+These stunning eye-catchers are now not only available to fancy hotels or spas, but they are very accessible to the general public looking to improve their home without a tone of extra work or effort.
 I had always been impressed and fascinated with these indoor water features but I never thought about the possibility of incorporating one into my home.
-The installation procedures were relatively easy and straight forward.
+The installation procedures were relatively easy and straightforward.
 The unit incorporated a lighted feature that I also used to create a warm romantic feel to the room.
 The best part is, it was done quickly without a huge mess.